Guilderland, New York: Library

 There are actually two libraries located in the Town of Guilderland: The Guilderland Public Library, and the Altamont Free Library.
 Both are members of the Upper Hudson Library System.
 The Guilderland Public Library, located at 2228 Western Avenue (US Route 20) serves as a cultural center for the town and the surrounding area.
 Some 59% of town residents hold library cards.
 Library use has grown with the population of the town.
 Since 1992, when the Guilderland Public Library moved into its current location, patron visits have almost doubled, from 177,996 to 343,144 annually, and circulation has more than doubled, from 214,446 to 519,426 items every year.

 The Altamont Free Library, located in and serving the Village of Altamont, is a free association library.
-The Village of Altmont is a political entity within the borders of the Town of Guilderland.
+The Village of Altamont is a political entity within the borders of the Town of Guilderland.